Does PVC Decking Get Hot?

 Should You Use PVC Decking?

 Using PVC is an excellent decision.
 It has many advantages over wood.
-It’s more durable, longer-lasting, and needs less upkeep.
-However, know that it will be hotter than wooden decks.
+It’s more durable, longer-lasting, and needs less maintenance.
+However, you should know that it will be hotter than wooden decking.
 For best results, use high-quality ones from reputable brands.
 However, there are a few more things you may want to consider if you wish to use PVC.

-So the question is, how do you keep your PVC deck cool even during hot summer days?
+So the question is, how do you keep your PVC decking cool even during hot summer days?

 PVC decking will likely get hot under the sun, but that doesn’t mean you can’t avoid it.
-There are plenty of ways to keep your deck comfortable, even during the peak heat of summer.
-Regardless of what type of deck you are using, here are some things that you can try.
+There are plenty of ways to keep your decking comfortable, even during the peak heat of summer.
+Regardless of what type of decking you are using, here are some things that you can try.

-- Add More Shades – If you want to keep during summer, you can add more shades to your deck.
-You can use umbrellas and canopies to protect you from the sun.
+- Add More Shades – If you want to keep it cool during summer, you can add more shades to your decking.
+You can use umbrellas and canopies to protect yourself from the sun.
 Alternatively, you can also plant shady trees in your backyard.
 Not only will it shield you from the sun, but it also cools the air by absorbing carbon, which can make the atmosphere hotter.

-- Reposition Your Stoves and Grills – If you do some backyard cooking, you may want to place them far away from the deck.
+- Reposition Your Stoves and Grills – If you do some outdoor garden cooking, you may want to place them far away from the decking.
 Stoves and barbecue grills radiate heat, which plastic decking materials will absorb.
-Not only will it make it your patio cooler, but generally safer as well.
+Not only will it make your patio cooler, but it will generally be safer as well.

 Other Options for Decking

-Aside from PVC, there are a few options that you can choose from if you want a cool and comfortable deck during the summer.
-As mentioned, wood heats the slowest, so a hardwood deck, such as IPE, is an excellent option to consider.
+Aside from PVC, there are a few options that you can choose from if you want cool and comfortable decking during the summer.
+As mentioned, wood heats the slowest, so hardwood decking, such as Ipe, is an excellent option to consider.

 Another option is composite decking.
-Like PVC, composite decking materials are as durable and weatherproof.
+Like PVC, composite decking materials are durable and weatherproof.
 They are also more resistant to thermal expansion, reducing the likelihood of warping or bending.
 They also look as good as real wood.
-Similarly, you can find cooler composite decks from various brands, and it’s worth checking them out.
+Similarly, you can find cooler composite decking from various brands which are worth checking out.